-Face-to-Face
+Face-to-Face \rightarrow F2F

-Instruction is delivered live, in-person at one of Westmoreland's campuses or centers.
+Instruction is delivered live, in person at one of Westmoreland's campuses or centers.
 Courses meet synchronously in a face-to-face setting at a scheduled location, date, and time.

-The institution's LMS may be needed to access some course materials, such as testing.
-Most testing will be offered in the face-to-face classroom, but may be conducted in other ways: Respondus Lockdown and/or Respondus Monitor; Zoom web conferencing, or use of a third-party system such as online textbook resources, as noted in the course syllabus.
+D2L may be needed to access some course materials, such as testing.
+Most testing will be offered in the face-to-face classroom, but may be conducted in other ways: Respondus

+Lockdown and/or Respondus Monitor; Zoom web conferencing, or use of a third-party system such as online textbook resources, as noted in the course syllabus.

-Course Modality Indicator: # (Example: PDV 101 01)
+Course Delivery Indicator: # (Example: PDV 101 01)

-Online
+Online → ONL

-Courses are delivered online using the institution's LMS.
+Courses are delivered online using D2L.
 A computer or laptop is recommended for participating and completing online course work.

-Students interact with their instructor and classmates via online discussions, assignments, group projects, and adhere to deadlines set within the LMS.
+Students interact with their instructor and classmates via online discussions, assignments, group projects, and adhere to deadlines set within D2L.

-Course Modality Indicator: W (Example: PDV 101 WA)
+Course Delivery Indicator: W (Example: PDV 101 WA)